Canine-Approved: Best Electric Cars For Your Dog

-The table below shows the electric cars best suited for larger dogs as well as smaller dogs.
-In this list, features the Tesla Model Y, Mercedes EQB and the Nissan Leaf.
+The table below highlights the electric cars best suited for both larger and smaller dogs, including the Tesla Model Y, Mercedes EQB, and Nissan Leaf.

 EVs perfect for larger dogsIdeal EVs for smaller dogs